 shredded Monterrey Jack cheese

 Preheat the broiler with the rack in the uppermost position.
 Place peppers on a rimmed baking sheet.
 Broil peppers for 3 to 5 minutes per side until black and blistered.
 Alternatively, blacken peppers over a gas flame.
 Transfer peppers to a bowl and cover with plastic wrap for a few minutes to allow steam to loosen skins.
-Remove skins by rubbing peppers with paper towels.
-Remove stem and seeds.
-Wear gloves when handling jalapeño.
-Chop peppers.
+Remove skins, stems, and seeds.
+Wear gloves when handling jalapeños.
+Coarsely chop peppers.

 Warm a large heavy bottomed pot or Dutch oven over medium heat.
 Add about 2 tablespoons of oil.
 Sear chicken in batches until brown all over.
 Season with salt and pepper.
 Remove chicken to a bowl.

 Refresh the pot with a little oil.
 Add onion and garlic; sauté until soft and translucent, about 3 minutes.
-Add chile powder, paprika, coriander, and cumin; toast for 1 minute.
+Add chile powder and flakes, both paprikas, coriander, and cumin; toast for 1 minute.
 Add flour and stir to coat all the ingredients.
-Add tomatoes with their juices and oregano and epazote.
+Add tomatoes with their juices and oregano.
 Let reduce slightly, about 5 minutes.
 Add the chopped peppers, reserved chicken, beans, and stock and bring to a boil.
 Reduce to a simmer.
 Cook until the chicken is cooked through and the chili has thickened, about 25 to 30 minutes.
 Check seasoning.
 Serve with toppings.
 Yield: 4 to 6 servings.